GET FREE ANALYSIS

 One of the unique factors with freight negotiation is the sheer number of carriers—all with their own fee structures and competencies.
 This overwhelming marketplace can lead to supply chain executives following the "path of least resistance," staying with the same providers they’ve used in the past despite rising prices and excessive fees.

 At ShipSigma, whether you’re shipping parcel or freight, our industry-leading technology and best in class platform uses advanced data science and analytics to identify and recommend cost reduction opportunities.
-This enables a continuous improvement process to optimize parcel shipping spend and benchmarks shippers against their peers.
-Beyond benchmarking against your peers, we also cost model out your shipping data to understand the profitability of the carriers to reverse engineer what your optimized contract should be and decipher how much money you will save.
+This enables a continuous improvement process to optimize parcel shipping spend.
+We also cost model out your shipping data to understand the profitability of the carriers to reverse engineer what your optimized contract should be and decipher how much money you will save.

 For parcel shipping, we help you find small improvements that make a big difference—all without changing carriers or service levels and with no interruption to your workflow.
 You don’t have to change the way you ship to save money.